 Forty-five minutes is a hella long time.

-Enough to to repeat to myself all the advices my Basque father-in-law gave me.
-“Guide the bull”, he would say, sipping on Patxarran and watching the faded, black and white photographs of his own races.
+Enough to to repeat to myself all the advice my Basque father-in-law gave me.
+“Guide the bull”, he would say, sipping on Patxaran and watching the faded, black and white photographs of his own races.
 “Of course”, I would respond, without the faintest idea what the hell he was talking about.

 “The newspapers are the extension of your arm, don’t forget that”.
 I haven’t.
 Aside from everything I ever learned in the chemistry classes and the names of my ex-girlfriends, I never forget anything.
 Certainly not the pictures of the people who looked exactly as I do today and who were hanging from the bull horns.
 With and without the papers.